|

 inside the outer set of doors, on the right, is a period indicator

-showing which direction the elevator was travelling, and its height (the
+showing which direction the elevator was traveling, and its height (the

 indicator can be seen between the doors, in the photo on the left).
 This